Barry Zito: Legacy

 From 2000 through 2004 with the Athletics, Zito, Hudson, and Mulder were known as the "Big Three."
 Of the three, Zito had the highest single-season win total and was the only one to win the Cy Young Award.
 Zito's .618 winning percentage is 10th all-time in Athletics history.
 His 6.896 strikeouts per 9 innings pitched ranks seventh, his 1,096 strikeouts rank eighth, and his 222 games started rank 10th.
 Zito also holds a couple more dubious positions on Oakland's list: his 148 home runs allowed rank fifth, and his 65 hit by pitches rank fourth (although he trails Eddie Plank, Chief Bender, and Rube Waddell in that category).
 Zito's .821 winning percentage in 2002 is tied with Bender's in 1910 for 10th among Athletics' single-season totals.
 His 8.608 strikeouts per 9 innings pitched in 2001 rank seventh, and his 205 strikeouts in 2001 are tied for 10th (with Dave Stewart's 1987 total and Todd Stottlemyre's 1995 total).

-Zito's regular-season performance with the Giants was less successful; he went 63–80 with a 4.62 ERA.
-However, he had significantly more playoff success with them.
-Aided by his contributions in 2010, the team won its first World Series since 1954.
-Zito did not pitch in the playoffs that year, but did pitch in the 2012 postseason, saving the Giants' season by pitching them to a Game 5 victory in the NLCS against the Cardinals and then outdueling Tigers' ace Justin Verlander in Game 1 of the 2012 World Series.
+Zito is known for having underperformed with the Giants and for having failed to meet the expectations generated by his record-setting contract with the team.
+With the Giants, Zito pitched to a regular-season record of 63–80 with a 4.62 ERA.
+However, in the 2012 postseason, he saved the Giants' season by pitching them to a Game 5 victory in the NLCS against the Cardinals and then outdueling Tigers' ace Justin Verlander in Game 1 of the 2012 World Series.
 The Giants went on to win their second World Series in three years.

-As a hitter, Zito batted .102 with 11 RBI.
-His 35 career hits were all singles, putting him 2nd on the all-time list of most plate appearances (418) without an extra-base hit.